casact/rp-bnn-claims/README.md

 ## Dependencies

-To install the necessary dependencies, install the latest dev version of renv using
+(GPU only) To install the necessary dependencies, install the latest dev version of renv using

 ```r
 remotes::install_github("rstudio/renv")